12 Healthy Ways to Lower Your Blood Sugar

-Whether you have diabetes or prediabetes—or just generally suffer ill effects from crazy blood sugar swings—you want to know what really works to control your sugar levels.
+Whether you have diabetes or prediabetes—or just generally suffer ill effects from crazy blood sugar swings—you want to know what really works to control your blood sugar levels.
 It can make all the difference in living well and staying off the blood sugar roller coaster that can drag down your mood and energy and skew your hunger levels.
 Here are a dozen tips that will help your blood sugar and your overall health.
-(If you have diabetes, remember you should always work with your health care team first.)
+(If you have diabetes, remember you should always work with your health care team first to help control your blood sugar.)

 1. Walk It Out

 Being naturally thin is not license to stay on your butt.
 Even for adults at a healthy weight, those who classify as couch potatoes have higher blood sugar than those who are more active, according to a 2017 study from the University of Florida.
 That can put you at risk for prediabetes, even if you have a normal BMI.
-Take the stairs, head to the grocery store on foot (if possible), keep that promise to your dog to take him on a walk, and go for that weekend bike ride.
+Take the stairs, run errands on foot (if possible), keep that promise to your dog to take him on a walk, and go for that weekend bike ride.
+Even taking a few minute break to walk each day can add up.
 Aim for 150 minutes of moderate-intensity exercise per week.

 2. Eat More Barley